The Best Coastal Walks in Cornwall 2022

 Cadgwith Cove has a history of pilchard fishing and the village itself is filled with traditional thatched whitewashed cottages.
 As you pass by, you will see the original cellars used for pilchard processing.

-Head on up to Enys Head where you will find panoramic views over Kennack Sands, Bass Point and the Lizard lighthouse.
+Head on up to Enys Head where you will find panoramic views over Kennack Sands to capture some Bass Point Pictures or The Lizard Lighthouse Prints.

 Finally, check out Carleon Cove which is famous for its coloured shingle.
 There is a waterway here once used by the Victorian Serpentine Factory, now the home of jumping brown trout.